1989 Fergana pogroms: Meskhetian Turk reactions

-Following this events, the majority of Meskhetian Turks, about 70,000, went to Azerbaijan, whilst the remainder went to various regions of Russia (especially Krasnodar Krai), Kazakhstan, Kyrgyzstan and Ukraine.
+After the pogroms, around 200 Meskhetian Turks rallied outside the Supreme Soviet requesting to meet with Gorbachev so they could tell him that want wanted to return to their homeland in Georgia.
+Following the pogroms, the majority of Meskhetian Turks, about 70,000, went to Azerbaijan, whilst the remainder went to various regions of Russia (especially Krasnodar Krai), Kazakhstan, Kyrgyzstan and Ukraine.